smarttransit-ai/transit-gym/README.md

 *Note:* An attribute named *freq* describes the aggregation period the values the detector collects shall be summed up.
 For example *freq="3600"* can be added in the above defination to get an aggregation output values in one hour.

 ### Step 9.
 Configure and run simulation
-Set up the configuration file with output parameters: [newChatt_addBUS_wMEANoutput.sumocfg](https://github.com/hdemma/transit-simulator/blob/master/SUMO_simulation/newChatt_addBUS_wMEANoutput.sumocfg).
+Set up the configuration file with output parameters: [Chattanooga_addBUS_final.sumocfg](https://github.com/smarttransit-ai/transit-simulator/blob/master/SUMO_simulation/Chattanooga_addBUS_final.sumocfg).
 This configuration will generate three output files:
 * Edge-based output mentioned in step 7.
 * Bus stop output.
 This output contains the information about each vehicle's scheduled <stop>: time of arrival and departure, stopping place and number of persons that were loaded and unloaded.
 The information is generated every time a stop ends.
-* Full output which contains informtation about every edge, lane, vehicle and traffic light for each time step
+* Trajectory output which contains information about type, current speed and acceleration of each vehicle.
 *Note:* [Chattanooga_Daily_Trips.rou.xml](https://vanderbilt365.sharepoint.com/sites/TransitHub/Shared%20Documents/simulation/SUMO_simulation), which is too large to push here, is put in Teams

 **Click the above blue highlight texts for more information.**